RosarioCCLab/DP4-App/README.md

 ### User Guide and Examples
 [DP4+ App user guide](https://github.com/RosarioCCLab/DP4plus-App/blob/main/UserGuide.pdf) is available in this repository and also inside the programme finding the `User Guide` button.
-Along with it, you can find a corroborated case study to use as an example and learn how to use the tool.
+Along with it, you can find a corroborated study case to use as an example for learning how to use the tool.

 >> <picture>
 <img alt="Show" src=https://user-images.githubusercontent.com/118339488/227007210-463ec618-7067-4e88-ba7e-6b00fafbf388.png width="477.5" height="220"/>